karntrehan/Android-IO18/README.md

 ```

 * [PagedList.Config](https://developer.android.com/reference/android/arch/paging/PagedList.Config) can be used to override the page-size ( amount of items to load in one page), initial load size (amount of items to load on the first page), prefetch distance (prefetch distance which defines how far ahead to load) and enable place holders(display null placeholders)
-* Placeholders when enabled, send nulls to the adapter when data is yet to be successfully pulled and can be redered to show loading to the user.
+* Placeholders when enabled, send nulls to the adapter when data is yet to be successfully pulled and can be rendered to show loading to the user.

 ### Code Sample (Reactive):
 ```kotlin